PySimpleGUI/PySimpleGUI/readme.md

 ![snap0136](https://user-images.githubusercontent.com/13696193/43162494-33095ece-8f59-11e8-86de-b6d8bcc5a52f.jpg)

   Build beautiful customized forms that fit your specific problem.
 Let PySimpleGUI solve your GUI problem while you solve the real problems.
 Do you really want to plod through the mountains of code required to program tkinter?

+PySimpleGUI wraps tkinter so that you get all the same widgets as you would tkinter, but you interact with them in a **much** more friendly way.

 ![snap0156](https://user-images.githubusercontent.com/13696193/43273880-aa1955e6-90cb-11e8-94b6-673ecdb2698c.jpg)